mpox

 The ADR is a UN agreement regarding the safe carriage of dangerous goods.
 Infectious materials, including those contaminated with viruses or disease fall under the classification of dangerous goods, meaning transportation of these materials must be in compliance with UN regulations.
 UN numbers are used to classify infectious waste as dangerous goods for transport.
 UN 3373 classification refers to Category B biological substances, primarily small cultures and diagnostic specimens, whilst UN 3291 classification refers to Category B substances that are inclusive of clinical waste and regulated medical waste.

-What does this mean for the disposal of monkeypox contaminated waste?
+What does this mean for the disposal of Mpox contaminated waste?